apalala/grako/README.rst

 3.1.0
 -----

-    * **Grako** now supports direct and indirect left-recursion thanks to the implementation done by `Paul Sargent`_ of the work by `Warth et al`.
+    * **Grako** now supports direct and indirect left recursion thanks to the implementation done by `Paul Sargent`_ of the work by `Warth et al`.
 Performance for non-recursive grammars is unaffected.

 3.0.5-rc.1
 ----------